bbbradsmith/binxelview/readme.txt

 * Tiling
     This performs a secondary subdivision of the image into tiles.
-    A size of 0 will disable tiling on that axis.
+    The size indicates the pixel width/height of a tile.
+Size 0 disables tiling on that axis.
     The stride is the distance between the start of each tile pixel (X) or row (Y).
-    Example: (Atari 4BPP.bxp)
+    Example 1: (Atari 4BPP.bxp)
         Atari ST video memory stores 16 pixels in a tile.
         In 4BPP mode, each pixel has 4 bits, but each of these bits is stored in a separate 2-byte word.